Bryanston's Education Summit 2023: Not drowning but waving

-20/11/15: This week we are delighted to welcome our Deputy Head, Academic, David James, with a guest blog on his first impressions of Bryanston's academic system.
+Former Deputy Head Academic, David James, shares his first impressions of Bryanston's academic system...

 Every independent school in the UK likes to see themselves as unique: they might market themselves as distinctive, but the language used on websites, or in glossy brochures, often has the same buzzwords and phrases (‘holistic education’, ‘well rounded individuals’, ‘self-confident’ and so on, as if there are any schools in the country who would not endorse these).
 The reality is that most schools have more in common than they would care to admit (and I would include state schools in that): teachers teach their pupils, mark their work, enter examinations, and then send them out into the real world.
 Bryanston, however, really is different: the modified Dalton Plan, upon which Bryanston’s academic system is based, puts it into a tiny minority of schools worldwide.
 When I worked at Dauntsey’s I knew of Bryanston from afar, and ever since then have wanted to know more about it: did it really work in practice, rather than in theory?
 What results did it get?
 And so after nearly a term of being here I think I’m beginning to get a sense of the school’s academic system.
 It’s been an education!

 We know from the recent ISI inspection that Bryanston is officially ‘excellent’ in every category.
 And I know from conversations with the inspection team that one of the (many) things that impressed them about the school is our academic system: it was seen as a unique and integral part of the school’s identity, and something which clearly added real value to the quality of our pupils’ learning.
 The inspectors noted that: